 Please contact Broadway Inbound immediately 866-302-0995 if your group will not be able to get to the theatre, due to weather conditions.
 We will make every effort to assist you in rescheduling, at the discretion of the box office.

 While there is no required dress code for a Broadway show, going to the theatre is a special occasion and many people do dress for the event.

-Phones must be turned off during the performance, but you may be able to take pictures and share your experience before and after the show, or during intermission, but plan to turn off your phone during the performance.
+You may be able to take pictures and talk about your experience before and after the show, or during intermission, but plan to turn off your phone during the performance.
 Using your phone or having a conversation during the show can be disruptive to fellow audience members.
 Many theatres offer free WIFI, and shows have great ways to share social content and be a part of the conversation.

 Outside food and beverages are not permitted in the theatre.

 Always arrive at the theatre before curtain time, especially if you’re picking up tickets at the box office.
 Seating a large group takes time, and so we recommend aiming to arrive between 30 and 45 minutes prior to the show.
 Some shows do allow seating for latecomers, some cannot.

 You may place a request without payment.
 When your request is approved, you will be sent a confirmation with payment information and due date.
 After you submit payment, groups are a final sale—no cancellations or exchanges are allowed.

 When requesting group tickets for a Broadway show, select the maximum amount of seats that you think you’ll need.
 You can reduce your order before the time of payment (provided you still meet the group minimum), but it can be difficult to add seats to a request.